Rai-Sama/Algorithm_Visualizer/README.md

 # Algorithm_Visualizer
-Mini Project for the course Computer graphics (Semester 4)
+Mini Project for the course "Computer Graphics" of semester-4 of B.E.

 This is a visualizer for sorting and path finding algorithms made using C++/OpenGL
 ## Algorithms